 Peer to peer loan lenders cut out the middleman

 Those looking to get a personal loan for whatever reason — be it for home improvement or for debt consolidation — don’t always have to go to traditional loan lenders like banks.
 There’s a new service called peer to peer lending that become popular in the last few years.
 Peer to peer lending is fairly simple.
 A person interested in borrowing money goes to a website and applies to get a loan.
-If the service accepts the applicant, then the person who applied may get offered a loan by any party that has money to lend.
-Then the applicant can decide to accept or decline the loan that’s offered.
+If the service accepts the consumer, then the person who applied may get offered a loan by any party that has money to lend.
+Then the consumer can decide to accept or decline the loan that’s offered.
 The funding comes from investors, which is how a lot of banks get lending capital.
 It also has returns for investors equal to or better than the stock market, according to Forbes.

 That does not mean easy money

 Most of these services are as discerning as banks and won’t accept a consumer with a credit score in the tank.
 However, interest rates can often be a lot lower than an installment loan from mainstream financial institution like a bank or finance company.